 There are multiple ways to leave money to future generations, just like there is with children.
-Leaving money to future generations can be complicated by unborn grandchildren and/or great grandchildren.
-Just like with children, an UTMA account can be set up for further generations from the insured person.
+Leaving money to future generations can be complicated by unborn grandchildren and/or great-grandchildren.
+Just like with children, a UTMA account can be set up for further generations from the insured person.
 Another way to leave money to unborn beneficiaries is through a per stirpes arrangement.

 Per Stirpes Arrangement